Frequently Asked Questions

 How will I distribute the materials to my students?

-Whether you’re in school together or if you’re teaching remotely, we will send you a kit of materials for you to repackage individually for your students.
+Whether you’re in school together or you’re teaching remotely, we will send you a kit of materials for you to repackage individually for your students.
+Many teachers have told us they plan to create grab-and-go bags for their students to pick up at school, prior to teaching the lesson.

 I am a math coach and I supervise math teachers who teach multiple grade levels.
 Can I receive materials for all grade levels?

-Fun Factor is designed for classroom teachers to spend an hour with us and get a deeper understanding of the ideas behind the games and how they are run.
-We are happy to provide materials to all NJ teachers who participate in our webinars.
-While we encourage math coaches and supervisors to register for our webinars and spread the word, we are happy to provide these materials to participating teachers to share directly with their students.
+Fun Factor professional development sessions are designed for classroom teachers to spend an hour with us and get a deeper understanding of the ideas behind the activities and how they are intended to be taught.
+While we encourage math coaches and supervisors to register for our sessions to learn about Fun Factor and spread the word, we will only provide materials to classroom teachers who provide direct instruction to students and participate in our sessions.

 I am a math support teacher and teach students in multiple grades.
 Can I receive materials for all of my students?

-Fun Factor is designed for a classroom teacher for their class.
+Fun Factor materials are packed in our warehouse in quantities designed to supply most K-5 classes.
 If you are a math support teacher, email us at firstname.lastname@example.org and we will do our best to accommodate you with the materials you need.

-I’m a Crazy 8s coach.
+I coach a Crazy 8s afterschool club.
 How are Fun Factor activities different from Crazy 8s?

-While you may recognize some games from Crazy 8s, all of our Fun Factor activities are tied to K-5 standards and tailored for each grade level.
-They are also designed for use during the school day in a classroom of up to 30 students.
+While you may recognize some games from Crazy 8s, all Fun Factor activities are designed for use during the school day in a classroom of up to 30 students, and are tailored to meet specific grade-level standards.